roma-p/vit/etc/j.md

 x list templates
 - list packages
+    - modify "add template to create the package in 'tree' subdir.
 - from package list assets
 - from assets list branch
 - from assets list tag